-LSD usually comes in various pill forms.
+LSD usually comes in various pill forms and tastes slightly bitter.
 The minimum effective dose to produce an acute hallucinating state is approximately 25 micrograms.
-LSD is odorless, colorless and slightly bitter tasting when taken by mouth.
 The drug is primarily responsible for producing pseudohallucinations and hallucinations without altering memory and orientation.
-Pseudohallucinations are illusions derived from actual true experiences, which include synesthesias.
-Synesthesia is a crossover of senses such as feeling colors or sounds evoked by a visual image.
+Pseudohallucinations are illusions derived from actual true experiences, which include synesthesia.
+Synesthesia is a crossover of senses, such as feeling colors or sounds evoked by a visual image.
 The most common hallucination experienced by an LCD user is a visual one.
 Some users may use the drug to experience intense spiritual and out-of-body experiences.

 Effects of LSD

-- Multiple, simultaneous emotions, such as joy, rage, terror or panic
+- Multiple and simultaneous occurrence of emotions like joy, rage, terror or panic

 - Possible distorted perception of the passage of time